 - The appliance had too much wear and tear.

-If you haven’t read carefully, be prepared for surprises.
-You can’t:
+If you haven’t read the agreement carefully, be prepared for surprises.
+Don’t assume:

-- Assume your policy will replace a faulty component.
-The warranty company may insist on repairing it.
+- Your policy will replace a faulty component.
+The warranty company might insist on repairing it instead.

-- Assume you can call your favorite service provider.
+- You can call your favorite service provider.
 Home warranties usually require you to use a contracted servicer.

-- Exclusions and limitations.
-A refrigerator may be covered but the ice maker excluded, for instance.
-Claims may be rejected because of pre-existing problems or insufficient maintenance.
+So, find out what’s covered and what the warranty provides.
+There may be exclusions and limitations.
+Perhaps the refrigerator is covered, but the ice maker is excluded.
+Claims might be rejected because of pre-existing problems or insufficient maintenance.

 Learn who will perform the repair work.
 Also, find out if you can cancel the policy, and whether there is a period — such as 30 days — when you can get a “free look” at the program.